1974 Campeón de Campeones

-The 1974 Campeón de Campeones was the 32nd edition of the Campeón de Campeones, an annual football super cup match, and the 31st held in the professional era of Mexican football.
+The 1974 Campeón de Campeones was the 32nd edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 The match-up featured Cruz Azul, the winners of the 1973–74 Mexican Primera División, and América, the winners of the 1973–74 Copa México.
 It was played at the Estadio Azteca, Mexico City, on 26 May 1974.

 Cruz Azul won the match 2–1 to secure their second Campeón de Campeones title.